English | Year 12 - 13

 You will complete a 3 hour exam.
 All sections are open book.
 There are three sections:

-- Section A—Remembered Places – comparison question focussing on two extracts from the Paris Anthology
+- Section A—Remembered Places – comparison question focussing on two extracts from the AQA Paris Anthology

 Paper 2: Exploring Conflict—40%